cornell-orie/ORSuite/ORSuite_Experiment_Guide.md

 The package installation is the same for all of the ORSuite experiments.
 The packages below import several modules that help run the algorithms created in the experiment.

-   - `import or_suite` open source with environments created by ORSuite -` import numpy as np` open source Python library that aids in scientific computation
+   - `import or_suite` open source with environments created by ORSuite
+   - `import numpy as np` open source Python library that aids in scientific computation
    - `import copy` creates a shallow and deep copy of a given object
    - `import os` provides functions for working with operating systems
    - `from stable_baselines3.common.monitor import Monitor` a monitor wrapper for Gym environments, used to know the episode length, time and other data